CryptoLover705/CryptoLover705/README.md

 #### About me!
 Hi there, my name is CryptoLover.<br />
 I am a full time developer.
-Currently I do:
+I like to put myself to the test and try my hand at just about anything Currently the coding languages I do are as follows:

 * Python
 * Javascript
 * Kotlin/Java (Android development)